-Explore Park Trail System, located adjacent to the Blue Ridge Parkway, is a 1,100-acre preserve, situated along the Roanoke River Gorge, offering both IMBA-certified mountain bike trails and access to hundreds of miles of the Blue Ridge Parkway.
-Mountain bike trail options (6+) ranging from 0.5 miles to 10+ miles.
+Explore Park, located adjacent to the Blue Ridge Parkway, is a 1,100-acre preserve, situated along the Roanoke River Gorge, offering both IMBA-certified mountain bike trails and access to hundreds of miles of the Blue Ridge Parkway.
+Mountain bike trail options (6+) ranging from 0.5 miles to 10+ miles, and includes a beginner bike skills area.
 Many of the trails are loop trails, and are easy to moderately difficult.

 Less than 5 minutes from downtown Roanoke, Mill Mountain Park offers incredible mountain biking (9 miles) within 5 minutes of downtown Roanoke.
 The trails encompass Roanoke’s highest point – the summit of Mill Mountain (1,703 feet) and the Roanoke Star.
 This area offers 900 acres of parkland atop Mill Mountain, picnic areas, two overlooks that provide 20-60 mile vistas, access to additional hiking trails, the Mill Mountain Zoo, and Mill Mountain Discovery Center.

 Douthat State Park was named one of the nation’s 10 best by Outside Family Vacation Guide.
 It is one of the original six Virginia State Parks.
 Nestled in Virginia’s Western Highlands, Douthat features some of Virginia’s most outstanding scenery.